|Oracle® Enterprise Manager Ops Center Concepts Guide

 Groups enable you to quickly locate and view assets of a specific type.
 You can act on groups, such as running compliance checks on all assets in the group, changing monitoring thresholds and updating discovery credentials.
 The Services group and subgroups contain all assets organized by the actions for which they can be targets.
 For example, the OS Update group contains all operating systems that can be updated.

-Each discovery method now gives you the option of also managing the discovered assets.
+Each discovery method gives the option of managing the discovered assets.

 Add Assets Using Discovery Profiles - This option uses a discovery profile, which specifies the type of asset and the host names or IP addresses to target.

 Find Assets - This option lets you perform a Service Tag discovery, then provide credentials for the discovered assets.

 Operating systems can now be managed with or without an Agent Controller.
 When you manage an operating system, you choose whether it is managed with or without an Agent Controller.